wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > [![Document automation consists of automatically storing documents and sending them for processing in Power Automate, processing documents in AI Builder, and reviewing processed documents in Power Apps.](../media/1-document-automation.png)](../media/1-document-automation.png#lightbox)

 The document automation tool is a solution that you install in one of your Environments (learn more about environments in [Environments Overview](https://docs.microsoft.com/power-platform/admin/environments-overview)).
 This solution includes several Power Automate flows, a Power App, and several Dataverse data tables.
-It's called the "Document automation base kit."
+It's called the **Document automation base kit**.

 ## What document automation includes